Visibility

 Authors will give away copyright by publishing open access - FALSE!

 Publishing open access does not require authors to give away copyright.
-Authors or the publisher can retain copyright while publishing open access by using a Creative Commons Attribution License to publish their article.
+Authors or publishers can retain copyright while publishing open access using a Creative Commons Attribution License to publish articles.
 Creative Commons Attribution Licenses allow authors or publishers to retain copyright while allowing others to distribute, adapt, and build upon the original work.

 Learn more about Creative Common Licenses: